-The European Union Emissions Trading Scheme (EU ETS), is the largest carbon pricing system in the world and will provide revenues to the IF programme through the auctioning of 450 million € of emission allowances from 2020 to 2030, as well as any of the funds not implemented in the NER300 programme.
-For the period 2020-2030, funding may amount to around € 20 billion, depending on the price of the carbon credits issued.
+The European Union Emissions Trading Scheme (EU ETS), the world’s largest carbon pricing system, will provide revenue to the IF program by auctioning €450 million from emission allowances from 2020 to 2030, as well as any unused funds from the NER300 program.
+For the 2020-2030 period, funding may amount to around €38 billion, depending on the price of carbon credits issued.

-Carbon Capture and Utilization (CCU)
+- Carbon Capture and Utilization (CCU).

-Construction and operation of carbon capture and storage (CCS) systems
+- Construction and operation of carbon capture and storage (CCS) systems.

-Innovative generation of renewable energy
+- Innovative renewable energy generation

 Successor to the NER 300 program (2012-2014) funded by the EU Emissions Trading System includes the following improvements:

-Open to energy-intensive industry projects
+- Open to projects in energy-intensive industries.

-Simplified governance and simplified decision making
+- Simplified governance and simplified decision making.

-Applicants must be directly responsible for the implementation and management of the project (no intermediaries)
+- Applicants must be directly responsible for the implementation and management of the project (no intermediaries).

 - Applicants may apply on their own or within a consortium.